Operation Zeppelin (deception plan): Operation

-Zeppelin, and its constituent plans Vendetta and Turpitude, focused on tying down German resources in Southern France and The Balkans.
-Its aim was, during early 1944, to distract attention from a potential Allied invasion of Southern France (Operation Dragoon) by creating a fictional threat against Crete and Croatia.
-It also intended to tie up troops in the Eastern Mediterranean so they would not be re-deployed to France during the Allied campaign.
+Zeppelin and its constituent plans, Vendetta and Turpitude, focused on tying down German resources in southern France and the Balkans.
+Its aim was, during early 1944, to distract attention from a potential Allied invasion of southern France (Operation Dragoon) by creating a fictional threat against Crete and Croatia.
+It also intended to tie up troops in the Eastern Mediterranean so that they would not be redeployed to France during the Allied campaign.
 Zeppelin's "story" would be that the notional British Twelfth Army were preparing for an amphibious landing, from North Africa into The Balkans, supported by a Soviet overland invasion into Albania and Polish forces staged out of Italy.

 Zeppelin was put across through various means.
 Double agents relayed messages about troop movements, dummy formations and radio traffic were created and searches were conducted for local guides and maps, as would be made in preparation for a real invasion.
 Nearly 600 messages were sent through agents, who were used extensively and at considerable risk of exposure.
 Dummy formations were created in Italy and Libya, Colonel Victor Jones began depicting both an Armoured and Airborne divisions near Tobruk for the first stage of the operation.

 The first stage of Zeppelin commenced on 8 February, with threats to Greece and Crete.
 A provisional date for the supposed invasion was set at 29 March (to take advantage of the full moon).
-On 10 March the operation moved to a second stage, where the fictional operation was delayed until April and May to join up with a supposed Soviet invasion of Bulgaria.
-Stage two was communicated through a sub-plan called Dungloe, involving double agents back in England.
+On 10 March, the operation moved to a second stage, where the fictional operation was delayed until April and May to join up with a supposed Soviet invasion of Bulgaria.
+The second stage was communicated through a subplan, called Dungloe, involving double agents back in England.
 The story passed to the Germans was that radio messages would inform friendly leaders in Yugoslavia of the intended invasion dates and any delays.

-The third stage of Zeppelin involved a delay until 21 May, on the basis that the Soviets had asked for them to be synchronised with their own invasion plans.
-This ran from 21 April until 9 May, when a major revision to the plans (stage four) was introduced.
+The third stage of Zeppelin involved a delay until 21 May on the basis that the Soviets had asked for them to be synchronised with their own invasion plans.
+That ran from 21 April until 9 May, when a major revision to the plans, the fourth stage, was introduced.
 The Twelfth Army and Polish forces would land in Albania and Croatia, bypassing Greece due to mutiny within Allied Greek forces in Africa, with an invasion set in June.
-A major invasion of Southern France was also added, codenamed Vendetta.
+A major invasion of southern France was also added, codenamed Vendetta.